ChinaLym/pom-update/README.md

 If you want to active notification, just complete the configuration in `application.properties`.

-# 🚢 Run with Docker
+# 🚢 Run with Docker（Private Deploy）

 ## ⚡ Type1: Use Embedded Database(H2)